- How do I apply to Los Angeles Southwest College?

 - How can I appeal a grade?

-Go to the homepage at www.lasc.edu and click on “Apply Online”.
-If you need assistance, you may use the computers located in the Admissions and Records Office in Room 102 of the Student Services Building.
+Visit www.lasc.edu and click “Apply Online."
+If you need assistance, you can use the computers in the Admissions and Records Office in Room 102 of the Student Services Building.
 Staff members will be available to assist you when staffing permits.
-Within 48-72 hours after you have submitted your application you will receive an email from Admissions and Records providing details on how to register for classes.
+Within 48-72 hours, after you have submitted your application, you will receive an email from Admissions and Records detailing how to register for classes.